intermezzOS/book/src/automation-with-make.md

 Okay, so that worked.
 But what about this ‘is up to date’ bit?

-By default, `make` will keep track of the last time you built a particular target, and check its last-modified-time against that time.
-If it hasn’t been updated since it was built, then it won’t re-execute the build command.
+By default, `make` will keep track of the last time you built a particular target, and check the prerequisites’ last-modified-time against that time.
+If the prerequisites haven’t been updated since the target was last built, then it won’t re-execute the build command.
 This is a really powerful feature, especially as we grow.
 You don’t want to force the entire project to re-build just because you edited one file; it’s nicer to only re-build the bits that interact with it directly.
 A lot of the skill of `make` is defining the right targets to make this work out nicely.

 It would be nice if we could build both things with one command, but as it turns out, our next target, `kernel.bin`, relies on both of these `.o` files,